wp-plugins/microblog-poster/readme.txt

 Possibility to nicely format the update message per account, **shortcodes supported**.

 **Logs are generated** on new blog post for each configured social network account.
-Easily follow the automated posting process from **MicroblogPoster**'s logs section and debug your configuration if needed.
+Easily follow the automated sharing process from **MicroblogPoster**'s logs section and debug your configuration if needed.

 **Currently supported social media sites**